Valeprogr/study-blockchain-js/README.md

 2. **Install Dependencies**

    The project uses the `crypto-js` package to generate cryptographic hash values.
-Install it using npm:
+To install this package and other dependencies, run the following command:

    ```bash
    npm install crypto-js
    ```

-   This will download and install all required packages for the project.
+   This will install all required packages for the project.

 ---